fzj-ica/HCL4BNN/README.md

 ## Usage

-There is an example for genearting waveforms in `sipm_signals.ipynb`
+There is an example for genearting waveforms in `notebooks/sipm_signals.ipynb`

 ## Documentation (in progress)